cs-soc-tudublin/ByteStore/README.md

 Furthermore, documentation and licensing information can be found in the `docs` folder.

 ### License
-ByteStore is licensed under the ISC License.
+ByteStore is licensed under the GPL v3 License.
 See the `docs/LICENSE` file for more information.